Kintaro-Oe/Note-app/README.md

  * Navigate into the new directory using `cd Note`

 ## How to Run__
+__Launching the server__
+Prerequisites: Node and npm installed.
+* node node_modules/http-server/bin/http-server

 __Launching the app__

-* Open your browser and in the URL bar enter the path pointing to index.html.
-For example: `/Users/student/Desktop/Projects/Week-7/Note/index.html`
+* Open your browser and browse the project at the URL in the console output.

 __Testing__